Code-Institute-Submissions/Voice-and-Piano-MS-1/README.md

 Typography

-Montserrat, this charming sans serif font is a modern classic font and it's perfect for modern website.In the same time, it adapts itself to many different personalities.

 ## Features

+Each page features a responsive navigation bar with conventional placing of logo and brand name (top left).
+The Navigation is made to be fixed at the top so users can jump to any section with the click on the icons.
-Each page features a responsive navigation bar with conventional placing of logo (top left).
-Each page has a footer with copyright information and social media icons linking to music school social media pages.
+Each page has a footer with information about school, opening hours, contact details and social media icons linking to music school social media pages.
+At the bottom of each page there is a copyright information.

-- Home page
+1. Home page:
-There is a simple call to action button helping the user to book a free class.
+ + The Home page features a full screen hero image, a banner text and call to action button for booking the first free class by having it fill out the contact form on the contact page.
+The button links to the contact form;
+ + Three reasons to choose this music school;
+ + Types of classes
+ + The benefits of learning piano music - the user can find some details about big advantages of learning piano
+ + Testimonials -  the user can view some details  from  previous students experiences.

-- About page
+2. About page:
+ + The mission of the school- details about school;
+ + Three reasons to choose this music school
+ + The teachers - allows users to view the teachers and find their qualifications;
+ + A Gallery from the last event organised for children - the Gallery section is laid out in columns of cards images, 1 column wide for mobile devices, 2 columns wide for tablets and 3 columns wide for desktop;

-- Classes page
+3. Classes page:
+ + The types of classes
+ + Pricing Packages feature four tables - the tables are displayed next to each other on desktop and tablet, and stacked two top of other two for mobiles.

-- Contact page
+4. Contact page:

 ### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
+-
-- ...
+-

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.